IRasmivan/commercetools/README.md

 * If there are stock available but less than 3 for the given time, then I have populated an attribute called TopAvailableProductMessage which has message as "There are only 'count of available stock' product that had sales for 'time'".
 * If there are no sales available for the given time, then I have populated an attribute called TopSellingProductsMessage which has message as 'There are no product that was available for provided 'time'".
 * If there are stock sales but less than 3 for the given time, then I have populated an attribute called TopSellingProductsMessage which has message as 'There are only 'count of sales' product that had sales for 'time'".
+* Group topSellingProduct for the given time, based on the productId & sum the total sales and return to the user.

 #### Request